jayrambhia/jayrambhia.github.com/_posts/2016-05-26-rx-form-validations.markdown

 Combining subjects for final UI change

-{% gits jayrambhia/52c65afbb74e204a14de1c32b3fcefac combineAPIValidationSubjects.java %}
+{% gist jayrambhia/52c65afbb74e204a14de1c32b3fcefac combineAPIValidationSubjects.java %}

 Subject is Observer as well as Observable so we can use them together in combineLatest.